- Military Basics

 - Secure your new assets.
 Place cash in a low-risk money market fund or CD.
 Lock up paper stock certificates and valuable jewelry in a safe deposit box.
 Tell your insurer about the new assets that may need to be covered.
 Keep several copies of the will and trust documents, asset inventory and value, and the death certificate.

-- Reach out to your installation’s personal finance management program via the Military and Family Support Center or use Military OneSource’s free financial counseling.
+- Reach out to your installation’s personal finance management program or use Military OneSource’s free financial counseling.
 Also, check out the Military Financial Readiness Program offered by the nonprofit FINRA Investor Education Foundation.

 Understanding college tax breaks

 Sending yourself or someone else to college doesn’t have to break the bank if you take advantage of available tax credits and deductions.
-Speak towith a MilTax consultant about your military benefits.
+Make an appointment to speak with a MilTax consultant about your military benefits.
 Call 800-342-9647 or, if you’re OCONUS/International, click here for calling options.